-For most of the 3.8 kilometres up the valley from Ubrique to Benaocaz you will be walking on a road laid down by the Romans.
+For most of the 3.8 kilometres up the valley from Ubrique to Benaocaz you will be walking on a road laid down by the Romans, the Sendero Calzada Romana.
 It has been well preserved mainly because it has been in constant use ever since it was built and repaired when necessary.
 It is an opportunity to study the actual structure of a Roman road and how the Romans dealt with drainage, culverts and bridges.
 The walk is a gentle ascent all the way to Benaocaz, the height gain being about 400 metres.

 Park your car on the Av de Miguel Reguera near the Leather Museum at the north end of the town.
 The walk starts on the Camino de Benaocaz, signposted, a few metres west of the museum.

 The first 800 metres of the walk is through the small holdings and fincas on the outskirts of Ubrique.
 Then you arrive at the Roman road itself.

 The road follows the valley of the Arroyo Seco.
 This starts off in quite a confined gorge with the Sierra de Benalfi on your left.
 On top of this mount is the Roman town of Ocvri.
 As you walk up the road the gorge opens out into mixed grassland and patches of olive and oak trees.